7 Sources

 Source: The Next Web

-Where Claude for Life Sciences offered a generalised research assistant, Coefficient Bio's team brings domain-specific expertise, particularly in protein design and biomolecule modelling, that could help Anthropic build specialised tools for pharmaceutical companies willing to pay enterprise prices for AI that understands their workflows at a molecular level
+.
+Where Claude for Life Sciences offered a generalized research assistant, Coefficient Bio's team brings domain-specific expertise in protein design and biomolecule modeling that could help Anthropic build specialized tools for pharmaceutical companies willing to pay enterprise AI prices for AI that understands their workflows at a molecular level2

 .Related Stories

-Anthropic is entering a crowded field.
+Anthropic is not entering a vacuum.
 Google DeepMind spun off Isomorphic Labs to pursue AI-designed drug candidates now entering clinical trials, and Nvidia announced a five-year, $1 billion partnership with Eli Lilly in January to build an AI co-innovation lab for accelerated drug discovery

 2